>

 At 9.00am we come together for our group activities, and we start with a session of dough disco.
 In this session the children manipulate playdough to their favourite music building the muscles in their hands, arms and shoulders and using cross body movements.
 Crossing the midline is vital to development especially in the skills that require using both sides of the body together, such as putting on shoes and socks, writing and cutting.

 We follow this with our daily maths activities where we focus on all facets of number in a fun and playful way.
-Using our friendly aliens and numicon to help us the children gain deep understanding of numbers to 10.
+Using our friendly aliens and numicon to help the children gain a deep understanding of numbers 1 to 10.

-We follow this with a large uninterrupted period of child led play which includes continuous access to our outdoor learning area.
+We follow this with an uninterrupted period of child led play which includes continuous access to our outdoor learning area.
 We are outside in all weathers so children are asked to leave full waterproofs, including wellington boots in the nursery each day.

 Mid-morning we open our self-service snack area.
-The children are provided with choice of two healthy fruit or vegetable options and are encouraged to serve themselves independently.
-Not only do they learn the important skills of pouring drinks, they also learn about the importance of hygiene and gain responsibility for clearing up and recycling.
+The children are provided with a choice of two healthy fruit or vegetable options and are encouraged to serve themselves independently.
+Not only do they learn skills such as pouring drinks, they also learn about the importance of hygiene and gain responsibility for clearing up and recycling.

-During our afternoons we not only revisit the work done in our morning sessions we make the most of our time playing and exploring the nursery together or we may also make the most of the school grounds by taking the children out for a welly walk and exploring the changing seasons.
+During our afternoons, we not only revisit the work done in our morning sessions, but we make the most of our time playing and exploring the nursery together.
+We may also make the most of the school grounds by taking the children out for a welly walk where we explore the changing seasons utilising the vast, beautiful grounds we are fortunate to have here at Tranby.

-By the end of the day it is time for a quiet story or music session and we can relax and reflect upon our day before some of our children are collected at 3.30 p.m.
+By the end of their busy day, it is time for a quiet story or music session and we can relax and reflect upon our day before some of the children are collected at 15.30.